The Versatile Soft Toy for Encouraging Emotional Expression

 Recognising emotions in others is equally important.
 However, for the young child or for children on the autism spectrum trying to communicate feelings can be difficult and frustrating.
 This is also true for older people suffering from dementia.

-My Mood Stars enable all these groups to immerse themselves in imaginative play, either by themselves or with others.
+enable all these groups to immerse themselves in imaginative play, either by themselves or with others.
 This offers a fun opportunity for them to talk about how and what they are feeling.
 The Stars can be popped on and off their own special board, which is a fun activity in itself.
 We have also seen older children vent their frustration and turn anger into laughter mid-meltdown as they throw the Stars onto the board and watch them stick.
 Younger kids love this game too.

 When not being used on the board, the Stars can be carried around just like other soft toys to bring comfort and reassurance.
 They can even be worn (by over 3’s) as a badge which is perfect for non-verbal children.